Lauren Dummit-Schock Lauren Dummit-Schock

 Hope When EMDR Feels Stalled

-It’s disheartening to feel stuck in therapy—especially when you’ve been brave enough to face painful memories.
+It’s disheartening to feel stuck in therapy, especially when you’ve been brave enough to face painful memories.
 But feeling stuck doesn’t mean healing has stopped.
 It often means you’ve reached a core wound—a belief or memory your system has carried alone for too long.

 Why Choose Embodied Wellness and Recovery?

-Our trauma specialists are deeply trained in both Attachment-Focused EMDR and traditional EMDR as well as somatic therapies, making us uniquely equipped to handle complex, relational, and developmental trauma.
+Our trauma specialists are intensely trained in both Attachment-Focused EMDR and traditional EMDR as well as somatic therapies, making us uniquely equipped to handle complex, relational, and developmental trauma.
 Whether you're healing from childhood neglect, sexual trauma, betrayal, codependency, or relationship ruptures, we bring compassionate neuroscience-informed care to every session.

 We also offer: